Here is the list of the 10 most Common ZZ Plant Problems. Take note and go through the detailed article to keep your beloved plant healthy!

 - Light: Too much direct light causes greater water loss, inducing the plant to curl the foliage.
 Locate it where it gets plenty of bright but indirect light.

 - Watering: Search for the signs of over or underwatering.
-Water the plant deeply until it seeps out from the drainage hole when the topsoil feels dry to touch.
+Water the plant deeply until it seeps out from the drainage hole when the topsoil feels dry to the touch.

 - Humidity: Keep it in a cool area, group it with other plants, or place its pot on a tray filled with water and pebbles.